Krabaton/Krabaton/README.md

 I am really keen on combining backend and frontend in one thread with one environment and one program language (Javascript).
 I am a fast learner, interested in new technologies and development techniques.

 I merge a passion for usability and user experience with technical knowledge to create cool digital experiences.
-My repertoire includes programming languages and tools such as TypeScript, React.js, Vue.js, Node.js, Python, Redux,  Nest.js, MySQL, PostgreSQL, MongoDb, Gulp, SASS, Docker and more.
+My repertoire includes programming languages and tools such as TypeScript, React.js, Node.js, Python, Redux,  Nest.js, FastAPI, Django, MySQL, PostgreSQL, MongoDb, SASS, Docker and more.

 I am a full stack developer., That this might be the best option for you since this means I have functional knowledge and extensive experience in diverse and basically all aspects of computer software development.
 I am able to take your concept and turn it into a finished product.